CBIZ (NYSE:CBZ) Issues FY 2021 Earnings Guidance

+CBIZ (NYSE:CBZ) last announced its quarterly earnings results on Thursday, April 29th.
+The business services provider reported $0.92 earnings per share for the quarter, beating analysts’ consensus estimates of $0.73 by $0.19.
+CBIZ had a return on equity of 11.27% and a net margin of 8.08%.
+As a group, sell-side analysts expect that CBIZ will post 1.37 earnings per share for the current year.

-In other CBIZ news, Director Steven L. Gerard sold 22,493 shares of the stock in a transaction dated Wednesday, February 24th.
-The shares were sold at an average price of $30.74, for a total transaction of $691,434.82.
-Following the completion of the transaction, the director now owns 346,638 shares of the company’s stock, valued at $10,655,652.12.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director Benaree Pratt Wiley sold 4,200 shares of the stock in a transaction dated Monday, April 12th.
-The stock was sold at an average price of $33.49, for a total transaction of $140,658.00.
-Following the transaction, the director now directly owns 3,361 shares of the company’s stock, valued at approximately $112,559.89.
+In other news, insider Michael P. Kouzelos sold 21,222 shares of the company’s stock in a transaction on Friday, February 19th.
+The stock was sold at an average price of $29.35, for a total transaction of $622,865.70.
+Following the transaction, the insider now owns 305,406 shares of the company’s stock, valued at $8,963,666.10.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Chris Spurio sold 16,287 shares of the company’s stock in a transaction on Friday, March 12th.
+The shares were sold at an average price of $34.00, for a total value of $553,758.00.
+Following the transaction, the insider now directly owns 164,819 shares in the company, valued at approximately $5,603,846.
 The disclosure for this sale can be found here.
-Insiders sold 205,991 shares of company stock valued at $6,444,955 in the last three months.
-7.40% of the stock is currently owned by insiders.
+In the last three months, insiders sold 205,991 shares of company stock worth $6,444,955.
+Insiders own 7.40% of the company’s stock.

 CBIZ, Inc provides financial, insurance, and advisory services in the United States and Canada.
 The company operates through three segments: Financial Services, Benefits and Insurance Services, and National Practices.
 The Financial Services segment offers accounting and tax, government healthcare consulting, financial advisory, valuation, and risk and advisory services.